vinceumo/todo/README.md

 In `content/js/app.js`, we are going to had `isNavOpen` to our data.
 If you change our data to **true** the nav will show up.

-By default we want the nav to be close so we are going to set `isNavOpen: false`.
+The **data** property in vue.js is where we store the data of our application but as well the state of our UI.
+For example if _isNavOpen_ is by default set to false but by changing its value to true we can bind the class _is-open_ to the DOM.

+We are going to add `isNavOpen: false` to our app.js.

 ```javascript
 //content/js/app.js